+British Columbia is without a doubt one of the most beautiful provinces in Canada.
+With the Pacific Ocean to the west and the Rocky Mountains to the east, British Columbia truly is the best of both worlds.
 With our guides you can get to know the great province of British Columbia.
-Our travel guides will help you plan your travel in this stunning province in Western Canada.
-Select a destination in British Columbia and look for what to see, where to go and what to do in British Columbia.
+Our travel guides will help you plan your exploration of this stunning province in Western Canada.
+Select a destination in British Columbia and look for what to see, where to go and what to do.
 Our guides feature detailed descriptions along with pictures of the favourite travel spots in British Columbia.

 Get to know Vancouver, Whistler, Kelowna, Victoria and more.
 Enjoy skiing the renowned Rocky Mountains, hiking in the majestic wilderness of the Kootenay Mountains, touring the first-rate vineyards of the Okanagan and sailing among the pleasant water surrounding Vancouver Island and the Gulf Islands.
 Central and Northern British Columbia are recognized for their great fishing and hunting opportunities and offer a view into the aboriginal life and rural cultures of Canada.
 The Sunshine Coast and Fraser Valley both boast magnificent scenery.

 Featured British Columbia Travel Destinations